-The Department of Cell & Systems Biology guarantees a minimum stipend for both Canadian and international students.
+The Department of Cell & Systems Biology provides a base stipend for both Canadian and international students.
 This income is derived from a combination of sources: scholarships and fellowships, teaching assistantships, and a research assistantship from the research supervisor's grant.
-The Department of CSB guarantees a Teaching Assistant position to all students who are accepted into either the MSc or PhD programs in 2018-2019.
+The Department provides a Teaching Assistant position to all students who are accepted into either the MSc or PhD programs in 2020-2021.